carefulcomputer/instacart/README.md

 2. Click 'Download ZIP'
 3. Unzip the downloaded file.
 4. Open terminal command (windows/mac/linux) and change to unzipped folder.
 5. Run following command.
 (Assuming you have nodejs already installed.
-If not install it from here . https://nodejs.org/en/download/ )
+If not install it from here. https://nodejs.org/en/download/)

 ```
 npm install